olrea/openai-cpp/README.md

 std::cout << "Response is:\n" << image.dump(2) << '\n';
 ```

-The output received is in the form:
+The output received looks like:

 ```bash
 >> request: https://api.openai.com/v1/completions  {"max_tokens":7,"model":"text-davinci-003","prompt":"Say this is a test","temperature":0}
 Response is: